Five Things Newcomers to Canada Need to Know About Housing in Alberta

 Here are the main and most populated cities in Alberta:

-The Economic Intelligence Unit (EIU) has named Calgary as the fifth most livable city in the world, ahead of Vancouver (7th) and Toronto (12th).
+In July, The Economic Intelligence Unit (EIU) named Calgary as the fifth most livable city in the world, ahead of Vancouver (7th) and Toronto (12th).

 1 - RENT PRICES IN ALBERTA:

-Compare that to Vancouver, where a one-bedroom rented for $2,610 in October, or Toronto, at $2,380, and you can see why Alberta is still considered affordable.
+Compare that to Vancouver, where a one-bedroom rented for $2,512 in December, or Toronto, at $2,360, and you can see why Alberta is still considered affordable for newcomers and international students.

-According to Zumper, the average rent for a one-bedroom apartment in Red Deer was $1,499 as of October 2024, and for a one-bedroom apartment in Fort McMurray, according to Rentals.ca, it was $1,218.
+According to Zumper, the average rent for a one-bedroom apartment in Red Deer is $1,426 (25 percent lower than the national average!), and a one-bedroom apartment in Fort McMurray is $1,350.

 Rent increases vary from city to city

-To get a sense of pricing and what's available in Alberta, click on these Alberta cities to view some current rental listings:
+To get a sense of rent pricing and what's available in Alberta, click on these Alberta cities to research current rental listings:

 2 - VACANCY RATES IN ALBERTA: